 Achieving a Neutral Spine

-Remember, achieving and maintaining proper sitting posture takes practice and vigilance. πŸ’ͺ Set reminders to check in on your body throughout the day, and don’t be afraid to make adjustments as needed.
-Your future self will thank you for the effort! 😊
+Remember, building good posture is an active process.
+Set reminders to check in with your body throughout the day and make adjustments as needed.
+Your body will thank you for it.

 Desk Exercises for Better Posture